zjian107-su/100-days-of-code/log.md

 1. Today was a lot of fun because we went belt sushi restaurant together, and I cut some watermelon for my friends.
 I took a video on the belt and people’s reactions were golden
 2. I also took a lunch group photo
 3. I played a bit ping pong and I am improving my skills
+### Day 71: July 30, 2022

+**Today's Progress**:
+-  1 hr of weekly coding competition (15828/19502 → bottom 10%) 😅.
+As the first timer, I think it is acceptable.
+-  10 job apps

+**Thoughts:**
+I had sooooooo much sleep today.
+I had Yunnan noddle with extra noodle for lunch.
+I had a dinner.
+I can’t ask for more ;) What a luxury day😆